enhoshen/technical-difficulties/programming-lang/lua/tracing-code.md

 Take home ideas:

 - Use `Snacks.debug.inspect` for printing, before I takes the time to learn debugger for lua.
-Not sure if luadebugger would work well with nvim, since I use nvim dap to work with the debugger...
+Not sure if lua debugger would work well with nvim, since I use nvim dap to work with the debugger...
 - Something as simple as this caused me so much trouble boggles me.
 Tracing code in a language that I am not really familiar with can be quite challenging for me, but seems like a good exercise to know more about the language.
 - Look for `init.lua` for a module.
 I trace code from the bottom up, and finally get to the top initialize script for the `snacks.config` module.
-Tracing the code top down gives us thegreater picture quickly.
+Tracing the code top down gives us the greater picture quickly.